 Nadia: 2017 was ruled by 80’s inspired design – from popular culture, colours, patterns, and repetition.
 Contradictory though, minimalism was also still very much in the forefront – and I believe it will remain this way for a while in most highly corporate work.

 Tell me what you expect to see in 2018 with regards to design trends?
 What’s hot and what’s not?

 Vicky-Lee: HOT: Open composition – a composition in which the elements float and go beyond the boundaries of the design itself, letting them ‘breathe’ so to speak.

 NOT: Stock photos – using stock photos in your graphic and web designs are way too predictable and boring.

-Nadia: HOT: Creative, original, crazy design with overlapping of styles, collages and BRIGHT colours.
+Nadia: HOT: Creative, original, crazy design with overlapping of styles, collages, and BRIGHT colours.
 Also, (and this I’m personally very excited about) illustrations!
 Specifically, hand-drawn sketches and photography combined with illustration as well as imaginative papercut illustrations.
 Typography will continue to be creative and bold, like “cropped”, “chaotic” and “real life object” styles.
-In a nutshell: where focus was placed on minimalism in previous years, I think it will shift back to more intense detail.
+In a nutshell: where the focus was placed on minimalism in previous years, I think it will shift back to more intense detail.

 NOT: Unfortunately, flat design and illustration are finally being moved out of the spotlight.
 This trend has reigned for the past couple of years, but I think it is slowly being worked out.